polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-a-blockchain/add-trusted-nodes.md

 For this tutorial, you generate your own secret keys for the validator nodes in the network.
 It's important to remember that each participant in the blockchain network is responsible for generating unique keys.

+For the most part, an "account" and "keys" are interchangeable terms; the keys you generate identify the account you have.
+Keys can also be derived deterministically based on a couple of inputs, namely a **secret phrase** and, optionally, an additional **password**.
+Using these inputs, you can use one of several **schemes** to derive the actual keys (`sr25519` or `ed25519` being the most common schemes).
+You'll see this in action when we generate keys for different purposes to be used by your blockchain node.

 ### Key generation options

 There are several ways you can generate keys.